Transfer data to and from Azure

 Azure Data Box.
 Azure Data Box is a Microsoft-provided appliance that works much like the Azure Import/Export service.
 Microsoft ships you a proprietary, secure, and tamper-resistant transfer appliance and handles the end-to-end logistics, which you can track through the portal.
 One benefit of the Azure Data Box service is ease of use.
 You don't need to purchase several hard drives, prepare them, and transfer files to each one.
-Azure Data Box is supported by a number of industry-leading Azure partners to make it easier to seamlessly leverage offline transport to the cloud from their products.
+Azure Data Box is supported by a number of industry-leading Azure partners to make it easier to seamlessly use offline transport to the cloud from their products.

 Command line tools and APIs

 Consider these options when you want scripted and programmatic data transfer.

 Azure CLI.
 The Azure CLI is a cross-platform tool that allows you to manage Azure services and upload data to Azure Storage.

 AzCopy.
 Use AzCopy from a Windows or Linux command-line to easily copy data to and from Azure Blob, File, and Table storage with optimal performance.
 AzCopy supports concurrency and parallelism, and the ability to resume copy operations when interrupted.
 You can also use AzCopy to copy data from AWS to Azure.
 For programmatic access, the Microsoft Azure Storage Data Movement Library is the core framework that powers AzCopy.
 It is provided as a .NET Core library.